Programie/TeamPlaner/README.md

    * Reports (generates an report which can be sent automatically via mail)

 Extensions are located in the **extensions** folder in the root of this application which is not created by default.

+## Testing in Vagrant VM

+Note: This was only tested with VirtualBox as provider.

+* Install Vagrant plugins (if not already installed):
+  * VirtualBox guest plugin: `vagrant plugin install vagrant-vbguest`
+  * Puppet install plugin: `vagrant plugin install vagrant-puppet-install`
+* Run `vagrant up` to setup the Vagrant VM.
+* The frontend will be available on the configured port on localhost ([http://localhost:8080](http://localhost:8080) by default)